 5. The Saskatoon Farm

-Saskatoon Farm is back with their annual Fall Fair.
-The festival takes over the Farm on September 16th and 17th with live music, an outdoor market, tractor rides, face painting, and games.
+Saskatoon Farm is back with its annual Fall Fair.
+The festival takes over the Farm with live music, an outdoor market, tractor rides, face painting, and games.
 If you visit any other time during the fall, you can visit their garden centre, bakery, farmers’ market, or meet the tortoises (Molly, Mable, Tom, Felix, and Turbo) and other animals.

 The Saskatoon Farm: 80181 338 Ave E #20, Okotoks